2008 San Diego mayoral election

-The 2008 San Diego mayoral election was held on Tuesday, June 3, 2008, to elect the mayor for San Diego.
+The 2008 San Diego mayoral election was held on Tuesday, June 3, 2008, to elect the mayor of San Diego.
 Incumbent mayor Jerry Sanders ran for a second term as mayor against field of four other candidates.

 Municipal elections in California are officially non-partisan, though some candidates do receive funding and support from various political parties.
 The non-partisan primary was held Tuesday, June 3, 2008.
 Since the incumbent Sanders received a majority of primary votes, he was elected outright with no need for a runoff in the November general election.